cjstronger/the-wild-oasis-nextjs/README.md

 ## May 23
 - Used server actions as well as the useTransition and useFormStatus to get loading status' on the async functions and DB/API fetches.
 - Also leveraged the useOptimistic hook to enable a better UX when deleting reservations.
+## May 24
+- Added the ability to make a new reservation.
+- Completed project.